mohamed-ahmad2/Rujta/docs/frontend_guide.md

 ## Development Workflow

 1. Install dependencies: `npm install`.
-2. Start the frontend: `npm run dev`.
+2. Start the development server: `npm run dev`.

-3. Run backend concurrently if needed (using `concurrently`).
+   This command automatically runs both the frontend (using Vite) and the backend (using ASP.NET Core) simultaneously via the `concurrently` package.
+You do not need to start the backend separately in another terminal or process—it handles everything in one go for a full-stack development experience.
-4. Access the app at `http://localhost:5173`.
+3. Access the app at `http://localhost:5173`.
-5. Use API proxy for backend calls.
+4. Use API proxy for backend calls.

 The architecture supports extensibility, such as integrating AI for prescription analysis.